 The microphone converts the sound signal into a corresponding electrical signal.
 The sensitivity of microphones for level measurements does not depend on the sound signal frequency.
-The preference of the type of microphone is usually based on the condenser type that grants excellent features like accuracy, stability and reliability.
+The preference of the type of microphone usually goes to the condenser type that grants excellent features like accuracy, stability and reliability.

-The amplifier is necessary to bring the electrical signal to measurable amplitude and to strengthen the signal to allow cable transmission.
+The amplifier is necessary to bring the electrical signal to a measurable amplitude and to strengthen the signal to allow cable transmission.